rmiller415/rmiller415/README.md

 ## Featured Projects:
-**Thyroid Cancer Detection:** ML model to classify nodules as benign vs malignant **Red Wine Qualty Prediction:** Predicting the quality rating for a selection of red wines.
+**Thyroid Cancer Detection:** ML model to classify nodules as benign vs malignant **Red Wine Quality Prediction:** Predicting the quality rating for a selection of red wines.
 **Fruit Fly Gastrulation Tracking:** Using videos of fruit fly embryos to track the movement and shape of embryonic cells.

 ## Currently Learning: